onkarbankar111/SQL-Practice/My_Sql/Windows function/SQL Query using Frame Clause, CUME_DIST.md

 WHERE product_category ='Phone'
 window w as (partition by product_category order by price desc
             range between unbounded preceding and unbounded following);

+-- NTH_VALUE

+-- Write query to display the Second most expensive product under each category. select *, first_value(product_name) over w as most_exp_product, last_value(product_name) over w as least_exp_product, nth_value(product_name, 2) over w as second_most_exp_product from product window w as (partition by product_category order by price desc
+            range between unbounded preceding and unbounded following);

+select *,
+first_value(product_name) over w as most_exp_product,
+last_value(product_name) over w as least_exp_product,
+nth_value(product_name, 2) over w as second_most_exp_product
+from product
+window w as (partition by product_category order by price desc
+           -- range between unbounded preceding and unbounded following);
+-- In this case this query executed row by row because of range function is not used.
+--In this case we want to find second most exp valuse that means first row of nth valuse showing null in each category.
+-- Write query to display the Second most expensive product under each category. select *, first_value(product_name) over w as most_exp_product, last_value(product_name) over w as least_exp_product, nth_value(product_name, 5) over w as fifth_most_exp_product from product window w as (partition by product_category order by price desc
+            range between unbounded preceding and unbounded following);
+--If fifth value of most exp product is not exist then showing null value of entire product category.
 ```